-Since 1993, our work has touched the lives of tens of thousands of people in Ghana and has built a new hospital, equipped surgical theatres and provided the highly specialist training required for reconstructive and burns surgery.
-Ghana, which, until the formation of the charity had no reconstructive surgeons practicing within its borders, now boasts two fully-staffed units in Kumasi and Accra.
+Since 1992, our work has touched the lives of tens of thousands of people in Ghana and has built a new hospital, equipped surgical theatres and provided the highly specialist training required for reconstructive and burns surgery.
+Ghana, which, until the formation of the charity had no reconstructive surgeons practicing within its borders, now boasts two fully-staffed units in Kumasi and Accra and over 15 trained reconstructive surgeons.

 Following the establishment of the 75-bed reconstructive plastic surgery and burns unit in Accra – the first in Ghana – 2001 saw the opening of a nurse’s accommodation hostel in Korle-Bu Hospital, with its £150,000 construction cost raised entirely in Scotland.
 Its opening permitted the employment of a full complement of nurses by 2003 and enabled the whole unit, particularly the ‘nurse-intensive’ burns wing, to become fully operational.
 Today the hostel is fully occupied by nurses working in the centre.